 European regulator EMA says it won't set 50% efficacy threshold for COVID shots

-(Reuters) -The European Medicines Agency (EMA) said on Thursday it would not impose a 50% efficacy threshold for COVID-19 vaccines, adding full trial data was necessary for it to make a sound assessment on the benefits and risks of a shot.
+June 17 (Reuters) - The European Medicines Agency (EMA) said on Thursday it would not impose a 50% efficacy threshold for COVID-19 vaccines, adding full trial data was necessary for it to make a sound assessment on the benefits and risks of a shot.

-German biotech CureVac NV said on Wednesday its COVID-19 vaccine was only 47% effective in a late-stage trial, missing its main goal and throwing into doubt the delivery of hundreds of millions of doses to the European Union.
+German biotech CureVac NV (5CV.DE) said on Wednesday its COVID-19 vaccine was only 47% effective in a late-stage trial, missing its main goal and throwing into doubt the delivery of hundreds of millions of doses to the European Union. read more

 "We will need to collect all the final data from this clinical trial, and have a good analysis of the outcome throughout different regions, age groups and according to different variants," Marco Cavaleri, head of Biological Health Threats and Vaccines Strategy at the EMA, told reporters.